VincentZ174/MIT-6.824-Spring-2014/README.md

 # MIT-6.824-Spring-2014

 This was done for a senior capstone project for Hunter College, course CSCI 49900.
+This project covers the implementation of MapReduce, concurrent programming, and handling worker failure.

 Completed only labs 1-3.